LACMIP/emu/docs/_documentation/edcollection.md

   Step | Explanation
   --- | ---
-  1 | Clear all information from the Invert.
-Paleo. and Identification (1) tab.
-  2 | Change _Disposition_ to "discarded".
+  1 | Change _Disposition_ to "discarded".
+  2 | Clear _Lot Remarks_ and replace with "Disregard this catalog record.
+This specimen has been recataloged.
+Refer to alternative numbers."
   3 | In the _Alternative Numbers_ table, record the new LACMIP catalog number, a la _Inst.
 Code._ = "LACMIP" and _Inst.
 Number_ = "#.#".
   4 | Save.

+Do not delete the old 500,000 catalog record as it may be associated with loans or other module attachments, which record important use history details.
+{: .notice--warning}